ellisk42/ec/docs/creating-new-domains.md

     print('ecIterator count {}'.format(i))
 ```

-This will iterate over the wake and sleep cycles for our tasks
+This will iterate over the wake and sleep cycles for our tasks.

 ### Final script